bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

 let widthString: NSString = width.stringValue               // NSString
 ```

-In Sprite Kit code, use `CGFloat` if it makes the code more succinct by avoiding too many conversions.

 ### Constants

 Constants are defined using the `let` keyword, and variables with the `var` keyword.
 Any value that **is** a constant **must** be defined appropriately, using the `let` keyword.
 As a result, you will likely find yourself using `let` far more than `var`.

 **Tip:** One technique that might help meet this standard is to define everything as a constant and only change it to a variable when the compiler complains!

 ### Optionals

 Declare variables and function return types as optional with `?` where a nil value is acceptable.

-Use implicitly unwrapped types declared with `!` only for instance variables that you know will be initialized later before use, such as subviews that will be set up in `viewDidLoad`.
+Use implicitly unwrapped types declared with `!` only for instance variables that you know will be initialized later before use.
+Correct use of implicitly unwrapped is very rare so be careful with this, since it will crash your app if a nil value is found.

 When accessing an optional value, use optional chaining if the value is only accessed once or if there are many optionals in the chain: